Performance Breakdown

 One of the new experiments I’ve added is the water lift test using a vacuum gauge.
 The H7 had a staggering 48% increase over the H6 at 90 inches of water lift (H6 only had 55″ of water lift).

-Cleaning performance
+Cleaning Performance

-It did pretty well, better than the H6, especially on carpet, verifying that the power increase in the H7.
+It did pretty well, better than the H6, especially on carpet, verifying the power increase in the H7.

 - Overall: 95.76%